flutter/website/src/cookbook/lists/spaced-items.md

 <?code-excerpt path-base="cookbook/lists/spaced_items/"?>

-When working with lists, you might want to show all items spaced evently, so that the items take the whole screen.
+Perhaps you want to create a list where all list items are spaced evenly, so that the items take up the visible space.
-In the following screen, the four items are spaced evently, being "Item 0" at the top, and "Item 3" at the bottom.
+For example, the four items in the following image are spaced evenly, with "Item 0" at the top, and "Item 3" at the bottom.

 ![Spaced items]({{site.url}}/assets/images/docs/cookbook/spaced-items-1.png){:.site-mobile-screenshot}